angelowl-loyalties/app/README.md

 - [Viper](https://github.com/spf13/viper)
     - Popular configuration & secrets management library for Golang.
 This library parses our environment variables neatly on application startup

-### Frontend
----

-- The [`/ui`](https://github.com/cs301-itsa/project-2022-23t2-g1-t2/tree/master/ui) folder is the folder containing the frontend.
-We utilise the NextJS framework that provides us with powerful server-side rendering capabilities using React and Typescript.
-For the UI library, we mainly use Chakra UI to create a pleasant User Experience.
-- We have configured an auto deploy to our production URL as well as staging environments using Vercel, a popular site hosting SaaS.
-We've configured auto-deployments on Vercel's end, hence automating the CI/CD of our frontend.

 ## Images of our app